Understand and Overcome Intimacy Avoidance

 The Hidden Costs of Intimacy Avoidance

-When someone's emotional overtures start feeling too close, our first impulse might be to pull back or create distance - to maintain our sense of safety and control.
-Yet while this immediate relief might feel like self-protection, it often comes at a cost to our relationships.
+When someone's emotional overtures start feeling too close, your first impulse might be to pull back or create distance - to maintain your sense of safety and control.
+Yet, while the immediate relief you feel might make you consider your avoidance pattern as self-protection, it often comes at a cost to your relationships.
 Others, feeling shut out or pushed away, might eventually stop reaching out, leading to a maze of loneliness and missed opportunities for genuine connection.

-When we're constantly in this protective, distant state, our emotional world becomes increasingly isolated, creating a vicious cycle of protection and loneliness.
+When you're constantly in this protective, distant state, your emotional world becomes increasingly isolated, creating a vicious cycle of protection and loneliness.

 Superficial relationships → Keeping others at arm’s length prevents deep, meaningful bonds.